 JSON_KEY_FILE = "YOUR_JSON_FILE.json"

-with the name of your JSON file.
+to the name of your JSON file.
 You can edit the file using software like Textpad or Notepad++.
 You can use Brackets on Mac.
 Next, you will need to add the URLs in column A of the urls.xlsx file.
 Do not remove the first row containing URL and Date values.
 You can add a maximum of 1000 URLs at a time.

 For Windows Users